Gopiandcode/ceramist-artefact/readme.md

 docker run --name ceramist --rm -it ceramist:1.01
 ```
 You should now be dropped into a shell with the working directory set to a folder containing the ceramist source code.
-From here you can explore the source code/build the coqdoc documenation (using `eval $(opam env) && make doc`, and the output will be placed into a html folder at the ceramist root).
+From here you can explore the source code/build the coqdoc documentation (using `eval $(opam env) && make doc`, and the output will be placed into a html folder at the ceramist root).

 If you wish to browse the files on your local machine, start up the
 docker container, using the command above, and *while it is still
-running (i.e don't close it)*, in a seperate shell, execute:
+running (i.e don't close it)*, in a separate shell, execute:

 ```
 docker cp  ceramist:/ceramist ./ceramist